software-developer-org/typescript-template/README.md

 ```

 You can use the two basic config files in this repo.
-If you want to personalice your conifg visit the following sites for more information:
+If you want to personalise your config visit the following sites for more information:
 + [prettier config](https://prettier.io/docs/en/options.html)
 + [eslint config](https://eslint.org/docs/user-guide/configuring)